jaypipes/articles/openstack/mulligan-architecture.md

 * **extensibility**: the degree to which a project enables being used in ways that the project was not originally intended

-Before getting to what I'd like to see in Project Mulligan's architecture, let's first discuss the architecture of OpenStack v1.
+Before getting to Project Mulligan's architecture, let's first discuss the architecture of OpenStack v1.

 ### OpenStack's architecture